create3000/x_ite/docs/_posts/components/X_ITE/EmissiveStrengthMaterialExtension.md

 ### SFFloat [in, out] **emissiveStrength** 1 <small>[0,∞)</small>

-A scalar factor, that governs the upper limit of emissive strength per material.
+The strength adjustment to be multiplied with the material's emissive value.

 ## See Also